twilson63/cloudq_protocol/readme.md

 #=> Archived - foobar
 ```

 By keeping the cloudq job protocol this simple, it allows for a very easy implementation of producers, brokers, and consumers.
-Any language or technology
+Any technology
 can implement, so you can have producers in ruby, queues in erlang, and consumers
 in javascript.
-And they are able to communicate, because they share the same universal
-concept of a job.
+And they are able to communicate with each other, because they share the same universal concept of a job.

 ### The broker